Radiant Floor Heating

 Hydronic Radiant Heat

 Hydronic radiant heat systems are usually designed for an entire house.
-A boiler or water heater heats water to between 100 and 120 degrees Fahrenheit, and it’s circulated through tubing beneath the floors.
+A boiler or water heater heats water to between 38 and 49 degrees Celsius, and it’s circulated through tubing beneath the floors.
 As touched on above, PEX tubing is now the tubing of choice, as copper and metal corrode over time.
 This flexible tubing can be installed in a myriad of ways––on top of the subfloor in grooved panels or snap-in grids, clipped into aluminum strips on the underside of the floor, or embedded in poured concrete.

 Costs of Radiant Floors